rdela/rdela.com/src/pages/credits/index.md

  [Gatsby&nbsp;Docs](https://www.gatsbyjs.org/docs/) start with the `gatsby new` command which takes care of this initial package install.
 (For more on `git` and cloning, see [git-clone docs](https://www.git-scm.com/docs/git-clone).)
- The source of the `gatsby new` command is split between [create-cli.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-cli/src/create-cli.js#L316) and [init-starter.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-cli/src/init-starter.js) in the Gatsby repo.
+ The source of the `gatsby new` command is split between [create-cli.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-cli/src/create-cli.js#L316) and [init-starter.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-cli/src/init-starter.js) in the Gatsby&nbsp;repo.